Thais02/VIS24-Anvil/README.md

-Anvil frontend for the https://Visualization24.nl project
+Anvil front-end for the https://Visualization24.nl project